-NTGI, through various subsidiaries of the Corporation, provides a broad range of asset management and related services and products to clients around the world, including clients of C&IS and PFS.
+Asset Management, through the Corporation's various subsidiaries, provides a broad range of asset management and related services and other products to clients around the world, including clients of C&IS and Wealth Management.
 Clients include institutional and individual separately managed accounts, bank common and collective funds, registered investment companies, exchange traded funds, non-U.S. collective investment funds, and unregistered private investment funds.
-NTGI offers both active and passive equity and fixed income portfolio management, as well as alternative asset classes (such as private equity and hedge funds of funds) and multi-manager advisory services and products.
-NTGI's activities also include overlay services and other risk management services.
-NTGI's business operates internationally through subsidiaries and distribution arrangements.
+Asset Management offers both active and passive equity and fixed income portfolio management, as well as alternative asset classes (such as private equity and hedge funds of funds) and multi-manager advisory services and products.
+Asset Management's activities also include overlay services and other risk management services.
+Asset Management's business operates internationally through subsidiaries and distribution arrangements.

-Operations and Technology
+Operations & Technology

-O&T supports all of Northern Trust's business activities, including the processing and product management activities of C&IS, PFS, and NTGI.
+O&T supports all of Northern Trust's business activities, including the processing and product management activities of C&IS, Wealth Management, and Asset Management.
 These activities are conducted principally in the operations and technology centers in Chicago, London, and Bangalore.